Guide to Manufacturing Processes for Plastics

 Consider the following factors when selecting a manufacturing process for your product:

-Form: Do your parts have complex internal features or tight tolerance requirements?
-Depending on the geometry of a design, manufacturing options may be limited, or they may require significant design for manufacturing (DFM) optimization to make them economical to produce.
+Do your parts have complex internal features or tight tolerance requirements?
+Depending on the design geometry, manufacturing options might be limited or require significant design for manufacturing (DFM) optimization to make production economical.

-Volume/cost: What’s the total or the annual volume of parts you’re planning to manufacture?
-Some manufacturing processes have high front costs for tooling and setup, but produce parts that are inexpensive on a per-part basis.
-In contrast, low volume manufacturing processes have low startup costs, but due to slower cycle times, less automation, and manual labor, cost per part remains constant or decreases only marginally when volume increases.
+What's the total or annual volume of parts you're planning to manufacture?
+Some processes have high upfront costs for tooling and setup but produce parts at a low per-part cost.
+In contrast, low volume manufacturing processes have lower startup costs but involve slower cycle times, less automation, and manual labor, keeping the per-part cost fairly constant or only marginally decreasing with volume increases.

-For more information, please visit Automatic Blowing Machine.
+For further information, please visit the Automatic Blowing Machine.

-Lead time: How quickly do you need parts or finished goods produced?
-Some processes create first parts within 24 hours, while tooling and setup for certain high volume production processes takes months.
+How quickly do you need parts or finished goods produced?
+Some processes can create the first parts within 24 hours, whereas tooling and setup for high-volume production processes might take months.

-Material: What stresses and strains will your product need to stand up to?
-The optimal material for a given application is determined by a number of factors.
-Cost must be balanced against functional and aesthetic requirements.
-Consider the ideal characteristics for your specific application and contrast them with the available choices in a given manufacturing processes.
+What stresses and strains must your product withstand?
+Picking the right material involves balancing cost against functional and aesthetic requirements.
+Evaluate the ideal characteristics for your application and compare them with the material choices available in the manufacturing processes.

 Download the high-resolution version of this infographic here.

-Having trouble finding the best 3D printing technology for your needs?
-In this video guide, we compare FDM, SLA, and SLS technologies across popular buying considerations.
+Struggling to find the best 3D printing technology for your needs?
+This video guide compares FDM, SLA, and SLS technologies across popular buying considerations.

 Watch the Videos